vikingair/spy4js/README.md

 Restores the spied object, if existing, to its original state.
 The spy won't lose any other information.
 So it is still aware of made calls, can be plugged anywhere else and can still be called anywhere else.
 But it loses all references to the spied object.

+If the spy was configured to be persistent this method will throw an error.

 ### transparent
 ```